No one in their right mind really wants to fail at life.

 The devil doesn’t need to destroy those whom he can easily distract.
 The longer you are distracted, the more ineffective you become.

-The number one way to fail at life is to be swallowed up with continuous complaining.
+The number one way to fail in life is to be swallowed up with continuous complaining.
 Or, you could repent and live in the joy that Christ gave you.